Jab tak hai jaan has

 The crush we all girls commonly had

-On this handsome senior, cute and fair
+On this handsome senior, cute and

 The fun rides in the clinic buses